captainPijay/pertama8020200026/README.md

 - [Robust background job processing](https://laravel.com/docs/queues)
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting)gg

-aravel is accessible, powerful, and provides tools required for lare, robut aplictngn
+aravel is accessible, powerful, and provides tools required for lare, robut aplictng

 ## Learning Laravel=
 aravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.